nicknytko/copper-student-paper-2021/README.md

 Next, be sure to follow the specific steps below, including the writing guidelines.
 The numbering can be found in the comments of `paper-template.tex`.

-# Specific Lines to change in the template
+# Specific Lines to Change in the TeX File

 1. Preamble and packages